oracle/nosql-go-sdk/doc/connect.md

 To connect an application to a secure NoSQL database, you need to provide user credentials used to authenticate with the server.
-If the Proxy server is configured with a self-signed certificate or a certificate that is not trusted by the the default system CA, you also need to specifiy *CertPath* and *ServerName* for the certificate path and server name used to verify server's certificate.
+If the Proxy server is configured with a self-signed certificate or a certificate that is not trusted by the default system CA, you also need to specifiy *CertPath* and *ServerName* for the certificate path and server name used to verify server's certificate.